jeremyknoepfel/hamster-wheel/README.md

 3. Connect ESP32 Controller to PC
 4. Click on Upload to compile and upload the main.cpp to the ESP32
 5. Click on Alien in left VS Code toolbar then Miscellaneous > New Terminal
-6. Run: pio run --target uploadfs (make sure no serial monitor is running)
+6. Run `pio run --target uploadfs`to upload the GIF located in the data folder (make sure no serial monitor is running)